CSO Plopeni: Lower leagues (2006–present)

 After two years of inactivity, Metalul Plopeni was re-founded, this time under the name of Intersport Plopeni.
 Intersport was far from Metalul's performances and never played higher than the 4th tier, despite the good conditions it had, compared to the rivals from the league.

-In the summer of 2009, Inersport Plopeni was included in the newly formed multi-sport club CSO Plopeni.
+In the summer of 2009, Intersport Plopeni was included in the newly formed multi-sport club CSO Plopeni.
 In this way, Intersport started to be the football section of CSO Plopeni, also changing its name during the summer of 2010, from Intersport Plopeni to CSO Plopeni.
 After only one season, with a proper funding from the Town of Plopeni, CSO promoted in the Liga III, performance that was considered an important comeback for the small town, after 6 years of absence from the national leagues.
 But the financial status of the former "metal workers" was not so good as it was in the past, plopenarii finishing 12th (2010–11) and 10th (2011–12), before withdrawing in the first part of the 2012–13 season.

 In 2013 CSO Plopeni, which was not dissolved this time, enrolled in the Liga IV, but never promoted again until now, obtaining the following rankings: 6th (2013–14), 4th (2014–15), 7th (2015–16), 5th (2016–17 and 2018–19) and 9th (2017–18).
 At the end of the first part of the 2019–20 season, CSO Plopeni is the leader of the series, with important chances of promotion, but the battle seems to be tough, teams such as Tricolorul Breaza and Petrolistul Boldești being right behind.